The Heredity of Taste

+The Heredity of Taste (趣味の遺傳, Shumi no Iden) is a novella by Japanese writer Natsume Sōseki.
+It was written in December 1905, following the conclusion of the Russo-Japanese War of 1904–5.
+In it, Sōseki speaks out against the atrocity of war, the sacrifice of soldiers' lives, and the loss of their individuality.

+It was first published in the January 1906 issue of the magazine Teikoku Bungaku ("Imperial Literature").

 Plot

 The novella first recounts the narrator's arrival at a train station where Japanese soldiers are returning from the Russo-Japanese War of 1904–5.
 The narrator sees a soldier who bear a striking resemblance to a late friend Kō-san, an infantry lieutenant who was killed in a trench during that war.
 He later visits Kō-san's grave at a temple and discovers that a mysterious young woman has also been visiting the bachelor soldier.
 Spurred on by curiosity, the narrator visits Kō-san's mother where he finds his friend's diary and reads that Kō-san had met a beautiful young woman at a post office.
 After investigations, the narrator proffers his own theory on the heredity of taste – the woman and Kō-san find each other attractive owing to a bond which had previously existed between their ancestors decades ago.

 Translations

 The Heredity of Taste is available in two translations, both published under the Tuttle imprint.
 The first is a 1974 translation by Akito Itō and Graeme Wilson, which also offers two other early works by Sōseki, Ten Nights of Dream and Hearing Things.
 The newer version is a standalone 2004 translation by Sammy I. Tsunematsu.